Afghanistan travel guide

 Local laws and customs

 Afghanistan is an Islamic country.
 You should respect local traditions, customs, laws and religions at all times.
 Be particularly careful during the holy month of Ramadan or if you intend to visit religious areas.
+See our guidance on travelling during Ramadan.

 Homosexuality is illegal.
 See our information and advice page for the LGBT community before you travel.